ThatBlokeCalledJay/auto-app-version/README.md

 > Note: AutoAppVersion has been designed initially to work with Azure DevOps pipelines and DotNet Core projects.

-### Set your version mask inside your app's project file file.
+### Set your version mask inside your app's project file.

 `<Version>1.0.$</Version>`